0fatih/0fatih/README.md

 - 🏋 Let's decentralize the world!

--  Any sufficiently advanced technology is indistinguishable from magic.
+- ⛓️ Blockchain is the future

 <br /><br />
 <br />